-Nobody is going to wager on the Panthers to represent the NFC in Super Bowl 57.
+Nobody is going to take NC Super Bowl odds on the Panthers to represent the NFC in Super Bowl 57.
 If a bettor wants to chase a big plus-money payday, however, there are worse gambles than putting a few bucks on the Panthers to finish as the seventh best team in the conference and earn an 18th game this season.

 AP Photo/Chris Carlson